 Frontmatter with name, description, and metadata.
 Table of contents with links to every section.
 Navigation instructions that tell agents how to traverse the graph.

-Machine-readable metadata: title, author, version, page count, price.
-Everything an agent or marketplace needs to index and display the skillbook.
+Machine-readable metadata: title, author, version, page count, type, and optional commercial fields.
+Everything an agent, tool, or marketplace needs to index and display the skillbook.

 Markdown files, 40–100 lines each.
 One concept per page.
 Cross-references link related topics.
 Every claim cites its source.